 Together we need to get out in front of the viral effect of clickbait and its rewards: financial and social capital.
 Both media literacy and social literacy are key to a positive outcome for this social experiment.
 These literacies need to catch up, because fact-checking and bystanders have life-saving powers now.

-Please consider how important it has become not to believe the worst about kids’ online experiences.
-Working with them to help each other, seek the facts and debunk false reporting is effective education in this news cycle and for their lives ahead.
+First, we need to grow the understanding globally that not all youth are equally at risk, online or offline.
+Second, we have this perfect example, now, of how important it is not to believe the worst about kids’ online experiences and support their agency – work with them to help each other to seek the facts, debunk false reporting and not be manipulated.
+This is effective education in this news cycle and for their lives ahead.
 It both protects them and equips them to protect vulnerable peers – in the face of fake news, actual news, live-streamed events, etc. – because they’re often the first to know when peers are especially vulnerable.

 Questions to ask